Christ in 1 Kings

 Christ Connection - The Eternal Davidic Throne

 The promise David clings to here has a strange, long reach.
 Centuries later the angel Gabriel tells a young woman in Nazareth that her son will sit on "the throne of his father David," and that "of his kingdom there shall be no end" (Luke 1:32-33).
 The same throne.
-But this heir establishes His kingdom in a way no son of David ever had: not by clearing out rivals, but by laying down His own life for them.
-Solomon secures a throne by the sword.
-This King secures His by the…
+But this heir establishes His kingdom in a way no son of David ever had: by laying down His own life for His rivals.
+Solomon secures a throne by the sword; this King secures His by the cross.

 Christ Connection - The King Who Listens